-Arts and Sciences I includes vending machines and a student lounge with wireless Internet access.
+Arts and Sciences I (ASI) includes vending machines and a student lounge with wireless Internet access.
+Students can also meet with the University of Missouri-St. Louis transfer specialists about completing their four-year degrees.

-Arts and Sciences II has a sunny student lounge and a computer laboratory.
+Arts and Sciences II (ASII) has a sunny student lounge and a computer laboratory.

-The Career & Technical Education Building includes a student lounge with wireless Internet access, snack bar, and vending machines.
+The Career & Technical Education Building (CTE) includes the Workforce Development and Employment Services office, a student lounge with wireless Internet access, snack bar, and vending machines.

-The Field House provides a variety of activities for students, faculty, and staff.
+The Field House (FH) provides a variety of activities for students, faculty, and staff.
 The fitness center was recently renovated and features a variety of new equipment.
 It is equipped with Matrix machines, treadmills, rowing machines, elliptical and stationary bikes.
 The center is also equipped with televisions for viewing.
 There is an abundance of free weights for those wishing to strength train.
 Patrons must be 16 years of age or older to use the Fitness Center.
 The indoor track allows you to walk/run with the convenience of being inside.
 The gym floor is also available for activities such as basketball and volleyball from 8 am - 1 pm.
 In addition, the Field House has a wheel chair lift system.
 The system is available inside one of the stairwells and will allow a wheelchair to access the upper level.

-The Fine Arts Building hosts many cultural events throughout the year including ethnic festivals, concerts, musicals, and plays.
+The Fine Arts Building (FA) hosts many cultural events throughout the year including ethnic festivals, concerts, musicals, and plays.
 The Fine Arts Building is also home to many art exhibits.

-The Library is newly renovated and has lots of space for group study and hang-outs.
+The Library (LIB) is newly renovated and has lots of space for group study and hang-outs.
 Several times a year the Library hosts musical groups, academic speakers, panel discussions, activities to help you de-stress and other fun events.
 The first floor of the Library is for collaborations of all kinds, the second floor is for quiet study.

-The Student Center lower level includes the Cafeteria with wireless Internet access and a big screen television.
+The Student Center (SC) lower level includes the Cafeteria with wireless Internet access and a big screen television.
 An ATM is available next to the Cafeteria.
 The Bookstore is also located on the lower level of the Student Center.
 Students may purchase college attire, books, and supplies for courses.
 In addition, there is a beautiful outdoor brick patio where students can study and interact.

 The main floor of the Student Center is the "one stop shop" for student needs.
-Students can be admitted, process financial aid, meet with specialists, register for classes, pay bills, and talk with transfer institutions about completing their four-year degrees.
+Students can be admitted, process financial aid, meet with specialists, register for classes, pay bills, and meet with the Missouri Baptist University transfer specialists about completing their four-year degrees.